Windsander/Guideof-MultimediaArchitect/Chapter_1/Language/cn/References_1.md

 **[10]** Capecchi D. Leonhard Euler between mathematics and natural philosophy: An introduction to natural science Anleitung zur Naturlehre[J].
 Handbook of the History and Philosophy of Mathematical Practice, 2020: 1-53.

 **[11]** Cohn R. Introduction to neo-riemannian theory: a survey and a historical perspective[J].
 Journal of Music Theory, 1998: 167-180.

+**[12]** Suzuki Y, Takeshima H. Equal-loudness-level contours for pure tones[J].
+The Journal of the Acoustical Society of America, 2004, 116(2): 918-933.

+**[13]** Fletcher H, Munson W A. Loudness, its definition, measurement and calculation[J].
+Bell System Technical Journal, 1933, 12(4): 377-430.

+**[14]** International Organization for Standardization.
+Acoustics: Normal Equal-loudness-level Contours[M].
+ISO, 2023.

+**[15]** Suzuki Y, Takeshima H, Kurakata K. Revision of ISO 226" Normal Equal-Loudness-Level Contours" from 2003 to 2023 edition: The background and results[J].
+Acoustical Science and Technology, 2024, 45(1): 1-8.

+**[16]** Smith, Steven W. (1997).
+The Scientist and Engineer's Guide to Digital Signal Processing.
+California Technical Pub. pp. 177–180.
+ISBN 978-0966017632.

+**[17]** Toole F. The measurement and calibration of sound reproducing systems[J].
+Journal of the Audio Engineering Society, 2015, 63(7/8): 512-541.